GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 - Setting-up HTTP caching
 - Many others

-We can also define a [default Schema Configuration](https://gatographql.com/guides/config/defining-the-default-schema-configuration/).
+If we have a configuration that we want to apply to all or most endpoints, we can define a [default Schema Configuration](https://gatographql.com/guides/config/defining-the-default-schema-configuration/).

 </div>